Home » Engineering » mechanical engineering » Different types of Materials used in mechanical engineering and their properties

 6. Thermal Conductivity-is the rate of heat flow in a homogeneous material under steady-state conditions, per unit area, per unit temperature gradient in a direction perpendicular to area.

-7. Thermal Expansion-is the rate at which a material elongates when heated.
-The rate is expressed as a unit increase in length per unit rise in temperature within a specified temperature range.
+7. Thermal expansion describes how quickly a material elongates when it heats up.
+Engineers express this rate as the increase in length per unit rise in temperature within a defined temperature range.

 8. Heat Distortion Temperature-is the temperature at which a polymer under a specified load shows a specified amount of deflection.